Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

 In general, a given sequence $S$ of length $k$ is represented as:

-The advantage of the mapping with the addition operation is that it is possible to estimate the similarity of two sequences by measuring the similarity of their hypervectors.
+where $S_i$ is the $i$th element of sequence $S$.
+The advantage of the mapping with the superposition operation is that it is possible to estimate the similarity of two sequences by measuring the similarity of their hypervectors.
 Here the similarity of sequences is defined by the number of the same elements in the same sequential positions, where the sequences are aligned by their last elements.
 Evidently, this definition does not take into account the same elements in different positions, in contrast to, e.g., an edit distance of sequences~\cite{levenshtein1966binary}.
 Note that the edit distance can be approximated by vectors of $n$-gram frequencies and their randomized versions akin to hypervectors (see, e.g.,~\cite{Sok2007, HannaganHolographic2011}).

-Another advantage of sequence representation with addition is that it allows easily probing the distributed representation $\textbf{s}$.
+Another advantage of sequence representation with superposition is that it allows easily probing the distributed representation $\textbf{s}$.
 For example, one can check, which element is in position $i$ by applying inverse permutation $i$ times to the resultant hypervector.
 Note that permutation of a sequence representation is a general method for shifting an entire sequence by a single operation.
 It produces a shifted sequence where the $i$th element is now at the first position, and thus it can be used to probe the hypervector of element $i$ from the sequence representation.
 For example, when inverting position $3$ in $\textbf{s}$:

 Probing $\rho^{-2}(\textbf{s})$ with the item memory containing hypervectors of all sequence elements will return $\textbf{c}$ as the best match (with high probability).